 Here’s a more detailed description of each bed.
 They are listed in order of lowest price to highest (not necessarily ranked).

-The Amerisleep Revere mattress has a three-inch layer of 4.0 lb, medium density memory foam.
-The core is high-density 1.65 lb foam, and both types a plant-based “bio” foams.
+The Amerisleep AS3 mattress has a three-inch layer of 4.0 lb, medium density memory foam, and the core is high-density 1.65 lb foam.
+Unlike most memory foams, which are derived from petroleum, the A2 is made from BioPur, a plant-based foam derived from soybeans.
 This mattress is in the medium-firm range according to descriptions and reviews.
 The cover is made from a Celliant-infused fabric, which has been clinically proven to reduce pain and increase circulation.

 Overall, this mattress rates well with a 4.7 out of 5 star average on the Amerisleep website’s verified reviews.
 Popular points of praise in reviews include support, comfort, durability and value.